wp-plugins/hello-hal/readme.txt

 = Plugin URL =
 http://www.doc4design.com/plugins/hello-hal/

-Based on the famous plugin, "Hello Dolly" by Matt Mullenweg, "Hello HAL" ( Heuristically programmed ALgorithmic Computer: HAL 9000 ) is a science fiction movie quotation plugin that displays random sci-fi movie quotes in the dashboard.
-The goal was to take the Hello Dolly plugin a step or two further by including the speaking character's name and title of the film.
+Based on the famous plugin, "Hello Dolly" by Matt Mullenweg, "Hello HAL" ( Heuristically programmed ALgorithmic Computer: HAL 9000 ) is a science fiction movie quotation plugin that displays random sci-fi movie quotes in the admin dashboard.
+The goal was to take the Hello Dolly plugin and have some fun with it.
+Each quote is followed by the speaking character's name and the title of the film.

 See also: <a href="http://wordpress.org/extend/plugins/hello-hollywood/">"Hello Hollywood"</a> for all movie quotes.